 Pay-per-click can be a powerful tool for your lead generation, but it can also be risky if not configured correctly.
 Whether you’re a solo practitioner or a marketing director of an Am Law 200 firm, mistakes in your PPC campaign can cost you hundreds to thousands of dollars in missed cases.
 Our aim in writing this post is to make you aware of these missteps so you can avoid problems in the future.
+Criminal defense advertising works only in the case of proper preparation and resources allocation so be ready to invest the right amount of time and money into it.

 (Pixabay / mohamed_hassan)